Hugh de Cressy (judge): A Judge in Ireland

 In 1633 he was sent to Ireland as second justice of the Court of King's Bench (Ireland).
 This was probably at the request of the new Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford, a fellow Yorkshireman and a friend of Cressy.
 He became Treasurer of the King's Inns in 1634, and may also have served as a preacher there.
 As a judge in his early years he was very active in suppressing recusancy, although he was later accused of excessive leniency to Catholics.

 In 1637 the English Crown brought a test case, generally known as "The Case of Tenures", asking the High Court judges to rule on whether all land tenure in Ireland was void unless the title to the land was hereditary.
 This was an attempt to provide a legal basis for the policy of widespread confiscation of land held by Roman Catholic landowners, especially in Connacht.
 The judges ruled by five votes to two in the Crown's favour; Cressy was one of the two who dissented (Sir Samuel Mayart was the other).
 This may have damaged his previously friendly relations with the formidable Strafford, who had instigated the case as a prelude to widespread seizure of land in Connacht, and resented any questioning of his policies, even by a High Court judge.

 Last years

-After the downfall and execution for treason of Strafford in 1641, Cressy, though by then he was an old man past seventy, continued with his judicial duties, attending the Irish House of Lords to give legal advice, and going regularly as the judge of assize to County Wexford.
+After the downfall and execution for treason of Strafford in 1641, Cressy, though by then he was an old man, continued with his judicial duties, attending the Irish House of Lords to give legal advice, and going regularly as the judge of assize to County Wexford.
 Despite his previous zeal in suppressing recusancy, he now found himself accused of undue leniency to the Catholic Irish.
 In the fraught political atmosphere of the early 1640s, the accusations were taken seriously, and he was threatened with impeachment.
 The matter seems to have been unresolved at his death in 1643.
 He was replaced on the Court of King's Bench by another Englishman, the leading barrister Thomas Bavand of Chester, who died almost at once.